-It appears that Russell put Trump to a black-and-tan terrier from the Duke of Beaufort’s hunt and continued to use many different crosses of white terriers to produce what, to his way of thinking, was the perfect terrier to be used in association with a pack of foxhounds.
-He required a terrier capable of running with hounds, or being there when they marked to ground, of facing a fox underground and, by nipping and barking, forcing it to bolt unharmed.
-A hard dog that killed underground was of no use.
+Russell is believed to have put Trump to a black-and-tan terrier from the Duke of Beaufort’s hunt.
+He continued to use many different crosses of white terriers to produce the perfect terrier to be used alongside a pack of foxhounds.
+What was required was a terrier capable of running with hounds, facing a fox underground and, by nipping and barking, forcing it to bolt unharmed.

-What then, exactly, is a real Jack Russell terrier?
-I asked Eddie Chapman, renowned in the hunting and working terrier world for his expertise, not only as a terrierman — having worked for some 15 packs of hounds — but also for his determined efforts to retain the essence of the genuine working Jack Russell.
-Eddie has owned, bred and worked scores of terriers and says he still has three lines of terriers that can be traced back to the Parson Russell line.
+Eddie Chapman is renowned in the hunting and working terrier world for his expertise.
+He has owned, bred and worked hundreds of terriers and says he still has three lines of terriers that can be traced back to the Parson Russell line.

-To answer my question Eddie cupped his hands to the size, as he saw it, of a vixen’s chest.
-“The real Jack Russell must have a shallow, narrow chest similar in size to that of a vixen,” he said.
+“The real Jack Russell must have a shallow, narrow chest similar in size to that of a vixen,” Eddie Chapman said.
 “Most working Jack Russells are 12in and under in height.
 Above that height means that they are restricted to where they can work.
-The dog should weigh a pound to an inch.”
+A Jack Russell should weigh a pound to an inch.”